Soawii/Fast-FizzBuzz/README.md

 # FastFizzBuzz
 Fast output for the first 10^9 lines of FizzBuzz, output redirected to /dev/null
-## Why was this made?
-Was a challenge in my university to make a FizzBuzz problem produce 10^9 lines of output in less then 0.1 seconds.
-I found it fun and decided to try it out!
 ## Stats

 | Program name | Time to complete |